Information for Students

 When should I visit the writing center?

 You can visit UWC or GWC at any point in the writing process.
 Consultants can help you brainstorm, outline, organize ideas, read through a draft, revise, and even work through writer’s block.
 Be sure to check out our available handouts which can help you before or after your appointment.

 What types of writing can I bring to the center?

-As long as you are an actively enrolled NC State student, you can bring any piece of writing to a center: assignments, application essays, personal statements for scholarships or applications, emails, cover letters, job materials, grant proposals, dissertations, or any other piece of writing you are working on that has a specific audience and purpose.
+As long as you are an actively enrolled NC State student, you can bring any piece of writing to the center: assignments, application essays, personal statements for scholarships or applications, emails, cover letters, job materials, grant proposals, dissertations, or any other piece of writing you are working on that has a specific audience and purpose.
 You can visit the center any time you want to make sure that your intended message is communicated clearly to your audience.

 For resumes and curricula vitae, writing consultants can help with the content of your document.
 For more specifics regarding formatting rules and regulations, you should refer to the Career Development Center or your advisor.